DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 nameserver 127.0.0.1
 ```

-A file that contains DNS nameservers to be used by the linux machine,
+A file that contains DNS nameservers to be used by the linux machine it sits on.</br>
-specifically its glibc resolver library.</br>
 Since dnsmasq, a DNS server, is running right on this machine,
-the entries should just point to localhost.
+the entries just point to localhost:</br>
+    `nameserver ::1`</br>
+    `nameserver 127.0.0.1`

 Bit of an issue is that this file is often managed by various system services,
 like dhcpcd, systemd, networkmanager... and they change it as they see fit.</br>
 To prevent this, `resolv.conf` will be flagged as immutable,
 which prevents all possible changes to it unless the attribute is removed.

-Edit /`etc/resolv.conf` and set localhost as the DNS nameserver.
+Edit /`etc/resolv.conf` and set localhost as the DNS nameserver, as shown above.

 Make it immutable to prevent any changes to it.